 After trying Fundaztic and Funding Societies Malaysia, I’ve decided to try out the rest of the P2P operators in Malaysia.
 Next in line is B2B Finpal.
-Read on for my review of this company.
+Read on below for my B2B Finpal review.

 B2B Finpal Review

 The whole signup process is not that complicated but I found it a bit tedious.
-After the usual online registration, you’ll have to print out some agreement forms and sign.
-Just follow the instructions in the email and you should be fine
+After the usual online registration, you’ll have to print out some agreement forms, sign them and mail it back.
+Just follow the instructions in the email and you should be fine.
+I wish the whole process could be digitised to save the hassle of manual work though.

 Features & User Friendliness